-- Am I creating a bad habit by allowing baby to nurse to sleep?
+- Am I creating a bad habit by allowing baby to breastfeed to sleep?

 - What about letting baby “cry it out?”

-- I’ve been told that baby will NEVER learn to go to sleep on his own if we don’t teach him.
+- I’ve been told that my child will NEVER learn to go to sleep on his own if we don’t teach him…

-- How will baby go to sleep when I’m not there to nurse him, or after he weans?
+- How will my child go to sleep when I’m not there to breastfeed him, or after he weans?

-- How can I gently encourage baby to fall asleep without nursing (and without crying)?
+- How can I gently encourage my child to fall asleep without breastfeeding (and without crying)?

 - My toddler wants to comfort nurse forever when he’s trying to fall asleep.

-Am I creating a bad habit by allowing baby to nurse to sleep?
+Am I creating a bad habit by allowing baby to breastfeed to sleep?

 For many babies at the height of exploration or distractibility, nighttime or naptime can often be the ONLY time the baby will nurse well.
 Allowing him to nurse at these times when he is more focused on nursing and less intent on other things helps ensures that he gets enough milk, that your supply is maintained, and that the nursing relationship goes on.
 Don’t be afraid to nurse at these times or fear that you are perpetuating a bad habit.
 Instead, take advantage of these times for better nursing.

 The sleep issue is not merely a matter of good versus bad habits.
 It is much more an issue of culture and lifestyle and expectations.
 Here are three approaches to parenting issues: